A story with high stakes will draw your audience in and make your story feel more important.

 Write High Stakes With A One Time Only Event

 If you’re not telling a story with life or death stakes, you need to find a way to make the risk of failure heightened in some other way.
 Making what your character wants a one time only event is a perfect way to add pressure.

 If your character fails this time and they could just try again tomorrow, the stakes are really low.
 That’s not very interesting because it’s not that important.
 However, if they fail today and they never get to try again, that is high stakes drama.

 In Buffy The Vampire Slayer, Glory is motivated to get a key that will open the gates between Earth and Hell.
-There is only one time when she will be able to do the spell and use the key, so the closer it gets to the time the more motivated she becomes.
+There is only one time when she will be able to do the spell and use the key.
+The closer it gets to that time, the more motivated she becomes.
 In turn, her Antagonists, Buffy and the scoobies, become increasingly motivated to stop her.
 If Glory fails once, she’s failed completely.
 There is no second go.

 What Is The Emotional Fall Out?

 If your character fails and they’re not too upset, there are no stakes.
-The risk of failure should carry some kind of emotional fall out, and the more devastated they will be, the higher the stakes are.
+The risk of failure should carry some kind of emotional fall out.
+The more devastated they will be, the higher the stakes are.

 The fear of emotional pain can be intense and adds an extra layer of motivation.
 Heartbreak is a classic high stakes emotional fall out for characters.
 If they are desperately in love with another character, and the risk is they will lose the love of their life, the motivation and stakes are clear.